Muriel Onslow: Career

-She left Cambridge University between 1911 and 1914 because she held a studentship at the John Innes Horticultural Institution where, in addition to her laboratory work, she was valued as the Institution's leading botanical artist, able to capture the exact colours of plants.
-During this time in 1913 she became one of the first three women to be elected to the Biochemical Club (later to be known as the Biochemical Society) after the club's initial exclusion of women in 1911.
+She left Cambridge University between 1911 and 1914 owing to a studentship at the John Innes Horticultural Institution where, in addition to her laboratory work, she was valued as the Institution's leading botanical artist, able to capture the exact colours of plants.
+In 1913, she became one of the first three women to be elected to the Biochemical Society, after the society's initial exclusion of women in 1911.

 She joined the biochemistry lab of Frederick Gowland Hopkins at Cambridge University in 1914, where she pursued the biochemical aspects of petal colour, whose genetics she had elucidated during her work with Bateson.
 She worked on oxidase systems which were also involved in additional areas of plant biology.
 This led her to work for the Food Investigation Board from 1917 onward and then, and from 1922 leading a team working on fruit ripening at the Cambridge Low Temperature Station from 1922.
 Between 1917 and 1922 she collaborated with Victor Onslow on the colour and iridescence in insect scales.
 In 1925 she produced a second, substantially revised edition of her book The Anthocyanin Pigments of Plants, updated for the substantial developments in the field since the first 1916 edition.

 In combining genetics and biochemistry she became one of the first biochemical geneticists and paved the way for the later successes of such seminal investigators as Edward Tatum and George Beadle.

-In 1926 she was one of the first women appointed as a University Lecturer at Cambridge, in plant biochemistry in the biochemistry department.
+In 1926, she was one of the first women appointed as a University Lecturer at Cambridge, in plant biochemistry in the biochemistry department.
 Students considered that she was an inspiring teacher and her course in plant biochemistry was an important part of the advanced botany curriculum.